orientechnologies/orientdb-docs/Using-SSL-with-OrientDB.md

    This establishes that the client trusts the server.

 You now have a self-signed certificate to use with OrientDB.
 Bear in mind that for each remote client JVM you want to connect to the server, you need to repeat steps three and four.
-Remember to change the alias, keystore and trust-store filenames accordingly.
+Remember to change the alias, keystore, and trust-store filenames accordingly.

-## Configuring OrientDB for SSL
+## Configuring OrientDB for SSL/TLS

 ### Server Configuration

-The server configuration file, `$ORIENTDB_HOME/config/orientdb-server-config.xml`, does not use SSL by default.
-To enable SSL on a protocol listener, you must change the `socket` attribute to the `<listener>` value from `default` to one of your configured `<socket>` definitions.
+The server configuration file, `$ORIENTDB_HOME/config/orientdb-server-config.xml`, does not use TLS by default.
+To enable TLS on a protocol listener, you must change the `socket` attribute to the `<listener>` value from `default` to one of your configured `<socket>` definitions.

 There are two default definitions available: `ssl` and `https`.
-For most use cases this is sufficient, however you can define more if you want to secure different listeners with their own certificates or would like to use a custom factory implementations.
+(Note that `ssl` is used for the name but TLS is used internally.)
+For most use cases this is sufficient, however you can define more if you want to secure different listeners with their own certificates or would like to use a custom factory implementation.
 When using the `ssl` implementation, bear in mind that the default port for OrientDB SSL is `2434`.
 You need to change your port range to `2434-2440`.

 By default, the OrientDB server looks for its keys and trust-stores in `$ORIENTDB_HOME/config/cert`.
 You can configure it using the `<socket>` parameters.
 Be sure that all the key and trust-stores created in the previous setup are in the correct directory and that the passwords used are correct.